 Our Theory of Change: If trauma is dealt with through a group-based community-rooted process, including both victims and key people, then social-cohesion will increase, enabling reconciliation, peace and development to happen.

-- Trained over 1000 Community-based Facilitators (CFs) across 8 Provinces (over 50% being women)
+- Trained over 1400 Community-based Facilitators (CFs) across 8 Provinces (over 50% being women) being 500+ Trauma Healing Facilitators and over 900 Psychoeducation and Psychological First Aid trainers able to conduct workshops and support their communities daily

 - Conducted Psychoeducation and Singing to the Lions (STL) workshops for 700 Children